German Marine Research Consortium e.V.

 Sebastian Konitzer holds a degree in business administration (FH) with a focus on environmental and international management and is a certified environmental manager.

-Dr. Alexandra-Sophie Roy
+Dr Alexandra-Sophie Roy

 Wendy Namisnik